osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

    which you can then pass to the container by volume mounting it as a file under `/etc/condor/tokens-orig.d/`.
    If you are using Docker to launch the container, this is done with the command line flag `-v /path/to/token:/etc/condor/tokens-orig.d/flock.opensciencegrid.org`.
+   (Replace `/path/to/token` with the location you saved the token obtained from the OSG VO administrators.)
 2. Set `GLIDEIN_Site` and `GLIDEIN_ResourceName` to match the site name and resource name you registered in Topology, respectively.
 3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address of your preferred Squid instance.